-You should carefully consider the discussion of risks set forth under the caption "Risk Factors" beginning on page 1 of the accompanying base prospectus as well as the section entitled "Risk Factors and Cautionary Statement" included in our Annual Report on Form 10-K for the year ended December 31, 2002, and the other documents incorporated by reference, prior to investing in our common units.
+An investment in our common units involves risks.
+You should carefully consider the discussion of risks set forth under the caption "Risk Factors" beginning on page 1 of the accompanying base prospectus as well as the section entitled "Risk Factors and Cautionary Statement" included in our Annual Report on Form 10-K for the year ended December 31, 2002, and the other documents incorporated by reference into this prospectus supplement, prior to investing in our common units.
+If any of these risks were to occur, our business, financial condition or results of operations could be adversely affected, the trading price of our common units could decline and you could lose all or part of your investment.
 Some of the risks discussed are summarized below.